BRIDE Project FAQ’s

 The BMP is the Biodiversity Management Plan drawn up by the Project Ecologist for each individual farm.
 Each farm will be walked and all habitats noted.
 Following a consultation with the farmer and taking into account the farm enterprise, a specific plan for the farm will then be drawn up.
 This will then be explained to the farmer and if agreed the plan will then be implemented.

-In previous agri-environment schemes farmers were paid on actions e.g. planting trees/hedges, however, with the BRIDE Project a farmer will receive a one off capital payment for work carried out e.g., fencing a hedgerow or excavating a pond but annual payments will be made on the biodiversity quality of the habitats on the farm.
+In previous agri-environment schemes farmers were paid on actions e.g. planting trees/hedges, however, with the BRIDE Project a participant will receive yearly Results-based payments on their habitats, the amount of which will depend on the biodiversity quality of that habitat.
+The better the quality the higher the payment.
 All of the habitats included in the BMA will be scored and a quality mark given accordingly.

 Yes but the BRIDE Project cannot give payments for the same measure undertaken in GLAS.
 No duplicate payments.